 Government of South Australia

-SUMMARY 2009-10
+Science, Monitoring and Information Division

+Department for Water 25 Grenfell Street, Adelaide

+GPO Box 2834, Adelaide SA 5001

+Telephone National (08) 8463 6946

+International +61 8 8463 6946

+Fax National (08) 8463 6999

+International +61 8 8463 6999

+Website www.waterforgood.sa.gov.au

+Disclaimer

+The Department for Water and its employees do not warrant or make any representation regarding the use, or results of the use, of the information contained herein as regards to its correctness, accuracy, reliability, currency or otherwise.
+The Department for Water and its employees expressly disclaims all liability or responsibility to any person using the information or advice.
+Information contained in this document is correct at the time of writing.

+© Crown in right of the State of South Australia, through the Department for Water 2012

+This work is Copyright.
+Apart from any use permitted under the Copyright Act 1968 (Cwlth), no part may be reproduced by any process without prior written permission obtained from the Department for Water.
+Requests and enquiries concerning reproduction and rights should be directed to the Chief Executive, Department for Water, GPO Box 2834, Adelaide SA 5001.

+ISBN 978-1-921923-37-1

-The Barossa Prescribed Water Resources Area (PWRA) encompasses both the highland areas of the Mount Lofty Ranges and the Barossa Valley, approximately 60 km north-east of Adelaide.
+SUMMARY 2011 The Barossa Prescribed Water Resources Area (PWRA) encompasses both the highland areas of the Mount Lofty Ranges and the Barossa Valley, approximately 60 km north-east of Adelaide.
 It is a regional scale resource for which surface water and groundwater have been prescribed under South Australia's Natural Resources Management Act 2004.
 A Water Allocation Plan provides for sustainable management of the groundwater resources.
 Within the Barossa Prescribed Water Resources Area, groundwater is extracted from Tertiary sediments (Upper and Lower aquifers) within the Barossa Valley, as well as from the fractured rock aquifer that underlies and surrounds the valley.
-Metered extractions totalled 2103 ML for 2009-10, well below the current allocation of 7400 ML, with 54% being supplied from the Fractured Rock Aquifer, 33% from the Lower Aquifer and 13% from the Upper Aquifer.
+Metered extractions totalled 1109 ML for 2010-11, well below the current allocation of 7147 ML, with 69% being supplied from the Fractured Rock Aquifer, 20% from the Lower Aquifer and 11% from the Upper Aquifer.
 Water imported from the River Murray via the Barossa Infrastructure Limited (BIL) scheme provides an alternative water source to groundwater.

-The total groundwater extraction of 2103 ML represents a decrease of 30% from the previous irrigation season, and probably reflects the higher rainfall recorded in 2009 than in previous years, and increased River Murray allocations available for BIL scheme users.
+The total groundwater extraction of 1109 ML represents a decrease of 53% from the previous irrigation season, and probably reflects the higher rainfall recorded in 2010 and 2011 than in previous years, and increased River Murray allocations available for BIL scheme users.
 During the 2006 drought, reduced River Murray allocations for BIL users resulted in increased groundwater extractions.

-Groundwater level trends for the unconfined aquifers (Upper and Fractured Rock Aquifers) show a broad relationship with rainfall, with a declining trend since 2006 due to below-average rainfall.
-Higher rainfall in recent years has led to a recovery of levels in some areas.
+Groundwater level trends for the unconfined aquifers (Upper and Fractured Rock Aquifers) show a broad relationship with rainfall, with a declining trend from 2006 to mid 2010 due to below-average rainfall.
+The higher rainfall in recent years has led to a recovery of levels in some areas.
 Seasonal fluctuations are evident in proximity to creeks and rivers and in intensely irrigated areas.
 Pressure levels in the confined Lower Aquifer are generally stable with a subdued response to rainfall patterns.
 The seasonal drawdown observed during the irrigation season has decreased due to lower groundwater extraction.

-Salinity trends in the Upper and Fractured Rock Aquifers are highly variable, however long term data for the Lower Aquifer indicates that salinity levels are rising throughout the aquifer at an average rate of 7.5 mg/L/yr.
+Salinity trends in the Upper and Fractured Rock Aquifers are highly variable, however long term data for the Lower Aquifer indicates that salinity levels are rising throughout the aquifer at an average rate of 7.5 mg/L/y.
 Initial evidence suggests inter-aquifer leakage may be contributing to this salinity problem.
 This rise could become critical in areas where groundwater salinities are close to the tolerance level for grape vines which is approximately 1500 mg/L. The ability to access an alternative water supply (BIL scheme) may reduce this risk.